w-yeehong/tp/docs/UserGuide.md

 Field | Description
 ------------ | -------------
-`ORIGNIAL_NAME` | The name of the patient whom details are to be edited.
+`ORIGINAL_NAME` | The name of the patient whom details are to be edited.
 It must match exactly with the name of the patient that was input into Covigent previously.
 It is case-insensitive.
 `NEW_NAME` | The new name of the patient.
-The new name must not already exist within Covigent.
+The new name must not already exist within Covigent and should be less than 150 characters.
 `TEMPERATURE` | The new temperature of the patient.
-It must be keyed in to 1 decimal place (e.g. 37.0 instead of 37).
+It must be keyed in to 1 decimal place (e.g. 37.0 instead of 37) and must be within the range 32.0 to 41.0 degree Celsius, both inclusive.
 `PERIOD_OF_STAY` | The new period of stay of the patient.
 It must be in the format _YYYYMMDD-YYYYMMDD_.
+Both dates must be valid and the start date must be before or equals to the end date.
 `PHONE_NUMBER` | The new phone number of the patient.
 `AGE` | The new age of the patient.
 Age should be between 0 (inclusive) and 120 (exclusive).
 `COMMENT` | The new comments about the patient.